MatanBenshu/FitNet-Server/README.md

-# FitNet

-FitNet is a social network for athletes and sports lovers to connect, share, and engage in sports activities together.
-Whether you're looking to find a workout partner, join sports events, or share your fitness journey, FitNet is the place for you!
+## FitNet-Project Overview

+This project aims to develop a comprehensive social network for fitness and training enthusiasts.
+It includes functionalities for user registration, membership management, home page interactions, personal profile management, and various social networking features such as liking, sharing, and following content.

 ## Features

-- User authentication (login and registration)
-- User profile management
-- Post creation and interaction
-- View and search for other users
-- Responsive design
-- Gender and address fields for user profiles

-  User Registration and Membership:
+### User Registration and Membership

-Registration:
-Users can sign up with their email and password, along with additional personal information.
+- **Registration**: Sign up with email, password, and additional personal information.

-Membership Management:
- Users can edit personal details, delete accounts, change passwords, manage followers, upload content, and view statistical information.
+- **Membership Management**: Edit personal details, delete accounts, change passwords, manage followers, upload content, and view statistical information.

-Home Page Functionalities:
+### Home Page Functionalities
-Users can access and interact with content, including posting, liking, sharing, and saving content.
+- **Content Interaction**: Post, like, share, and save content.
-Users can follow other users and view their activities.
+- **Social Networking**: Follow other users and view their activities.

-Personal Area:
+### Personal Area
-Users have access to features such as editing personal details, deleting accounts, changing passwords, managing followers, uploaded content, liked content, saved content, and viewing statistical information.
+- Edit personal details.
+- Delete accounts.
+- Change passwords.
+- Manage followers.
+- Upload content.
+- View liked and saved content.
+- Access statistical information.

-Additional Features:
+### Additional Features

-Sports Activity Events:
-Users can upload and join sports activities.
+- **Sports Activity Events**: Upload and join sports activities.
-Weather Conditions: Users can check weather conditions relevant to their activities.

-Training Groups:
+- **Weather Conditions**: Check relevant weather conditions.
-Users can create and join training groups.
+- **Training Groups**: Create and join training groups.

+## Project Management
+- The project is organized into sprints, with tasks assigned to specific sprints for completion.
+- Tasks are tracked through their lifecycle, from creation to completion.

+## Summary

+The fitness and training social network project is designed to provide a robust platform where fitness enthusiasts can connect, share content, and engage in various activities.
+The detailed tasks and user stories ensure meticulous planning and tracking, facilitating successful implementation of each feature.

 ## Technologies Used